cyrilcode/cyrilcode.com/tutorial.md

 ---
 layout: page
-title: Getting Started with Cyril Live Coding
+title: Cyril - Getting Started
 ---

 When you run Cyril it will start in windowed mode by default.
 To get into full